codesplinta/busser/README.md

 - `useControlKeysPress()`: used to respond to `keypress` event in the browser specifically for control keys (e.g. Enter, Tab).
 - `useUICommands()`: used to trigger commands for UI related tasks like printing a web page, copying or pasting text.
 - `useHttpSignals()`: used to setup events for when async http requests are started or ended.
-- `useIsDOMElementIntersecting()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
+- `useIsDOMElementVisibleOnScreen()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.

 ### API details